pat-s/Website/content/home/teaching.md

 # List of internships (Geoinformatics/Remote Sensing)

-I maintain a list of internships done in the Geoinformatics/Remote Sensing field by FSU students (B.Sc.
+I maintain a list of internships undertaken in the Geoinformatics or Remote Sensing field by B.Sc.
 Geography & M.Sc.
-Geoinformatics).
+Geoinformatics students.
-Please come to my office or write me an e-mail if you want to get it.
-We cannot make it available for the public due to sensible contact data.
+Please come to my office if you are interested.
+We will not share it in a digital way due to sensible contact data.
-If you have undertaken an Geoinf/RS related internship in your B.Sc./M.Sc., please contact me so I can add yours to the list.
+If you want to add your intership to the list, feel free to contact me.